 Internship Ends: Around November 30th, 2020 or longer!

 Number of Internship Available: 1-2

-Minimum Length of Stay: After a Trial Period: Entire Season through November 30th, 2020
+Minimum Length of Stay: Entire Season (through November 30th, 2020) or longer

 “Around here, the view is always changing.
 We will be getting our hands dirty growing vegetables, tending the berry patch, and maintaining the apple orchard.
 We have 200 chickens that need to be fed and have eggs to collect.
 There is small flock of sheep that is tended to on a daily basis, primarily the feeding of hay and turning out into the pastures.
 During the spring and summer months we raise approximately 20 pigs that get fed and watered 3 times a day.
 There are always fences that need mending, poop that needs to be shoveled, weeds that need to be weeded, and a million other things that haven’t let themselves be known yet. “

 Educational Opportunities: "There are ample opportunities to learn how to grow vegetables and fruits in our ancient peat soil and how to tend, prune, and cultivate a beautiful orchard.
 Our ewes give birth every spring which provides many exciting opportunities to explore sheep breeding, birth and general health.
 All our animals need a watchful eye, so one will learn how to spot a sick or injured animal and how to treat them accordingly.
 There are always a variety of projects that will require a wide diversity of building, fencing and problem solving skills.
 We offer a look at our unique farm finance, bookkeeping and marketing strategies as well.
 We can be of service and show you what we know in all these departments. "